Splitwirez/image-cutter/README.md

 ImageCutter is a simple tool for automatically cutting a single image into nine pieces which can be used as a nine-grid, without the need for runtime image slicing.

+### Current status

+ImageCutter is currently functional enough that you could probably use it, though it still has a few issues which need to be worked out.
+I wouldn't call it 'production-ready' per se yet, that's for sure.

 ### Attributions
 - The `WriteableBitmapSurface` class was pulled from https://github.com/Kermalis/PokemonGameEngine/blob/master/MapEditor/Util/WriteableBitmapSurface.cs